gosub-com/Zurfur/README.md

 **Status Update**

+Header file generation is working, and I am starting code generation.
-I am working on header file generation.
-Hit F4 to see what's generated.
-Review [ZIL Specification](Doc/Zil.md).
-The syntax is still being developed, nothing is set in stone yet.
+Hit F4 to see the header file in JSON format.
+The syntax is still being developed, nothing is set in stone.
 Feel free to send me comments letting me know what you think should be changed.

 ![](Doc/IDE.png)

 #### Design Goals

+Zurfur takes its main inspiration from C#, but borrows syntax and design concepts from Golang, Rust, Zig, Lobster, and many other languages.
+Here are some key features:

+* **Prime directives:**
     * Fun and easy to use
     * Faster than C# and unsafe code just as fast as C
     * Target WebAssembly with ahead of time static compilation
     * Typesafe replacement for JavaScript
     * Stretch goal: Rewrite compiler and IDE in Zurfur on Node.js

-Zurfur takes its main inspiration from C#, but borrows syntax and design concepts from Golang, Rust, Zig, Lobster, and many other languages.
-Here are some key features:

-* Mutability, ownership, and nullabilty are part of the type system:
+* **Mutability, ownership, and nullabilty are part of the type system:**
     * Function parameters must be explicitly marked `mut` if they mutate anything
-    * Children of read only fields (i.e. `ro` fields) are also read only
-    * All objects are owned (i.e. value types) unless explicitly boxed (e.g. `^type`)
+    * All objects are value types unless explicitly boxed (e.g. `^MyType`)
-    * References and boxes are non-nullable, but may use `?type` or `?^type` for nullable
+    * References are non-nullable, but may use `?MyType` or `?^MyType` for nullable
+    * `ro` means read only *all the way down* (i.e. you can't mutate a `ro` object through a pointer)
     * Get/set of mutable properties works (e.g. `myList[0].VectorProperty.X = 3` mutates `X`)
+    * Deterministic destructors (e.g. `FileStream` closes itself automatically)
-* Fast and efficient:
+* **Fast and efficient:**
     * Return references and span used everywhere. `[]int` is `Span<int>`, and OK to pass to async functions
-    * The ownership model allows the runtime to delete most objects without needing GC
-    * Single threaded model (from Javascript) allows efficient reference counted heap objects
+    * Functions pass parameters by reference, but will pass a copy when it is more efficient
+    * Explicit `clone` required when copying an object would require dynamic allocation
+    * Most objects are deleted without needing GC.
+Heap objects are reference counted.
-    * Safe multithreading via web workers (`clone` and `bag` defined as fast deep copy for message passing)
+    * Safe multi-threading via web workers (`DeepClone` and `bag` defined as fast deep copy for message passing)
-    * Functions pass parameters by reference, but will pass by value when it is more efficient
     * Async acts like a Golang blocking call without the `await` keyword (no garbage created for the task)
-* More:
-    * Interfaces support Rust style traits and Golang style duck typing via fat pointers
-    * Type declaration syntax is from Golang
-    * Strings are UTF8 byte arrays, always initialized to "" (all types initialized to non-null values)
-    * Operator `==` fails if it is not defined on a type (does not default to object comparison)

 #### Inspirations